SABS-R3/software-engineering-day3/_episodes/13-refactoring.md

 For a visual representation of this, see [this section](https://www.youtube.com/watch?v=SFv8Wm2HdNM&t=2683) of Kevlin Henney's talk on Structured Programming.
 In this section he demonstrates how a rearrangement of the structure of the code results in a block form, where much of the detail can be ignored and we have greater freedom to perform refactoring.
 Don't worry if you don't understand the code sample he's using, that's much less important than the structure itself.

+When we're refactoring existing code we're aiming to improve the readability of our code.
+Often what we're doing is breaking up functions or classes which are too complex, so a good rule of thumb is that a function shouldn't be longer than 30 lines.
+Some people take a much stricter view and suggest a limit of 10 lines.
+The exact length isn't particularly important, but the idea is that each function should be responsible for only one task.
+If a function feels too long, it's often because it's trying to do multiple tasks.

 ## Modules